$\textit{Ab initio}$ description of magnetic properties of spin-glass pyrochlore NaSrMn$_{2}$F$_{7}$: Computational methods

-The derivation of Eq.~\eqref{H} has been done by the full-potential linearized augmented plane wave (FPLAW) method as implemented in the FLEUR~\cite{fleur} code.
+The derivation Heisenberg term and Other terms of Eq.~\eqref{H} have been done by the full-potential linearized augmented plane wave (FPLAW) method as implemented in the FLEUR~\cite{fleur} code and Quantum Espresso (QE)~\cite{Giannozzi_2009, Giannozzi_2017} code which employs the plane wave basis set, respectively.
 For the exchange-correlation energy, I employ the Perdew Burke Ernzerhof parametrization of the generalized gradient approximation (GGA)~\cite{Perdew1996}.
 The GGA+$U$ approximation~\cite{Cococcioni2005} is used to account for the on-site Coulomb interaction for $3d$ orbitals of Mn atoms.
 The optimized cut-off of wave function expansion in the interstitial region is set to $k_{\mathrm{max}}=4.2\,\ \mathrm{a.u.}^{-1}$.
 The muffin-tin radius of Na, Sr, Mn and F atoms are set to 2.6, 2.8, 2.3 and 1.4 a.u., respectively.
 To increase the accuracy of the calculations, I have considered the 3s and 3p orbitals of the Mn as semicore electrons (FLAPW+LO).
+The effective $U$ parameter ($U_\text{eff}$=$U-J_\text{H}$), where $U$ and $J_\text{H}$ are screened on-site Coulomb and Hund exchange interactions, is calculated by the Density Functional Perturbation Theory (DFPT)~\cite{Timrov2018} using the QE code.
+The optimized 40 Ry and 400 Ry cutoff have been considered for expanding wavefunction and charge density in plane wave, respectively.
+The approximation electron-ion interaction has been controlled through GBRV ultra-soft pseudo-potential~\cite{Vanderbilt2014}.
+In order to investigate the effect of random distribution on A-site, one considers a conventional unitcell with 88 atoms.
+For this unitcell, 97 different configurations with different A-site distributions can be defined by using the supercell program~\cite{Okhotnikov2016}.
+Each of these distributions has a specific and unique symmetry.
+For calculations of the total energy for each configuration, QE code has been used in GGA approach.